baglen/kps/README.md

 ### This system is designed to automate the activities of the installer and system manager.

 ### Stack used:
-  Java 11
+  Java 11,
-  Spring Security
+  Spring Security,
-  Jooq Data access layer
+  Jooq Data access layer,
-  PostgreSQL
+  PostgreSQL.